nock/nock/.github/ISSUE_TEMPLATE/02_feature_request.md

 **Alternatives**

-Can you achive the same result doing it in an alternative way?
+Can you achieve the same result doing it in an alternative way?
 Is the alternative considerable?

 **Has the feature been requested before?**

 Please provide a link to the issue.

-**If feature is accepted, would you be willing to submit a PR?**
+**If the feature request is accepted, would you be willing to submit a PR?**

 Yes / No _(Help can be provided if you need assistance submitting a PR)_